 How many players can be on a team?

-The ideal team size is 10-12 players, but a minimum of 8 players is required.
+The ideal team size is 10-12 players, but a minimum of 10 players is required for grades K-2 and, 8 players for 3rd-5th grade is required.
 Since 5 players from a team are on the court at any given time, when it comes to substitutions and distribution of playing time, 10-player teams are just the simplest way to rotate players in and out evenly and fairly.

 Can a team have more than 10 players?